Jeppe006/ArrayJS/README.md

 const array = [1,[ 2,3, ["secret", 4] ],5 ]

 console.log(ArrayJS.DeepSearch(array,"secret"));
-// Searches both the array and nested arrays.
+// Searches both the array and any nested arrays.
 // If it finds nothing it will return undefined.
 ```
 ```